TriDeNT: Triple Deep Network Training for Privileged Knowledge Distillation in Histopathology: Acknowledgments

 \section{Acknowledgments}

-Lucas Farndale is supported by the MRC grant MR/W006804/1, Robert Insall is supported by EPSRC grant EP/S0300875/1 and Wellcome grant 221786/Z/20/Z. Ke Yuan acknowledges support from EP/R018634/1, BB/V016067/1, and European Union’s Horizon 2020 research and innovation programme under grant agreement No 101016851, project PANCAIM.
+Lucas Farndale is supported by the MRC grant MR/W006804/1, Robert Insall is supported by EPSRC grant EP/S0300875/1 and Wellcome grant 221786/Z/20/Z. Ke Yuan acknowledges support from EP/R018634/1, BB/V016067/1.

 The authors would like to extend our gratitude to Adalberto Claudio-Quiros and Kai Rakovic for the helpful feedback and discussion.